Chrriis/DJ-Native-Swing/DJNativeSwing-SWT/Release/readme-SWT.txt

 If you want to use the HTML editor, you need the zip of the FCK editor or the Tiny MCE editor in your classpath.

+If you want to use the syntax highlighter, you need zip of the SyntaxHighlighter in your classpath.

 3. Any tutorial or demo?

 The DJ NativeSwing Demo presents all the features of the NativeSwing library,